-In 2019, the Risk Management Committee and the Office of Risk Management implemented the Risk Management Activity Plans as follows:
+In 2020, the Risk Management Committee and the Office of Risk Management implemented the Risk Management Activity Plans as follows:

-1. The Committee revised Charter of the Risk Management Committee, objectives, scope of authority and responsibility, manual on risk management and operational manual of the risk management office year 2019/2020
+1. The Committee revised Charter of the Risk Management Committee, objectives, scope of authority and responsibility, manual on risk management and operational manual of the risk management office year.

-2. The Committee specify causes of organizational risk and the responsible persons in each division for each risk for the year 2019/2020 as approved by the Risk Management Committee.

-3. The Committee provided plans to support analysis and evaluation of new risks in 2019/2020 and make preliminary guidelines with measures to respond the risks.

-4. The Committee held preparatory meeting for the risk management office to work on various sites pursuant to the supporting plans.

-5 The Committee supported the making of 2019 report stating risk status by the responsible person of each division in 7 sites with head office.

-6. The Committee reported the risk status in 2019 to the Board of Directors showing information as to risks that are stable, decreasing and increasing together with causes so that the management can use for planning and operation on quarterly basis respectively.
+- 2. The Committee specify causes of organizational risk and the responsible persons in each division for each risk for the year 2019/2020 as approved by the Risk Management Committee. - 3.
+The Committee provided plans to support analysis and evaluation of new risks in 2020/2021 and make preliminary guidelines with measures to respond the risks. - 4.
+The Committee held preparatory meeting for the risk management office to work on various sites pursuant to the supporting plans. - 5 The Committee supported the making of report stating risk status by the responsible person of each division in 7 sites with head office. - 6.
+The Committee reported the risk status to the Board of Directors showing information as to risks that are stable, decreasing and increasing together with causes so that the management can use for planning and operation on quarterly basis respectively. - 7.
+The Committee monitored a result of the Business Continuity Plan (BCP) and rehearsal an emergency plan especially situation of COVID 19 pandemics.